I am an original nature photographer; I aim to be challenging, original and distinctive, producing abstract art based on detailed Nature photographs.

 “Wildhaven” is a small Nature Reserve, half meadow, half woodland.
 It is the home to English trees, wild flowers and grasses; to owls, kites, woodpeckers, crows, song-birds, finches; to foxes, rabbits, deer, hedgehogs, rats, mice, voles and moles; to beetles and centipedes; to butterflies, damsel-flies, bees, moths and hover-flies.

-It was created and is being maintained without the use of either power-tools or chemicals.
+It is being maintained without the use of either power-tools or chemicals.
 It has been the source of much of my art.

-Apart from being a wildlife sanctuary, “Wildhaven” captures and stores about ten tonnes of carbon dioxide every year.
+Apart from being a wild-life reserve, “Wildhaven” captures and stores about ten tonnes of carbon dioxide every year.

 Capturing Natural Abstract Art is a challenge.
 Once found and captured it is precious.